butfirstchai.com

 What is a good substitute for walnuts?

-Walnuts in this Persian Chicken Stew recipe are a mandatory ingredient but if for some reason you want to replace walnuts with an alternative option, then my best guess would be to use pine nuts or pecans and lastly maybe hazelnuts.
+Walnuts are a mandatory ingredient, but if for some reason you want to replace walnuts with an alternative, my best guess would be pine nuts or pecans and lastly, maybe hazelnuts.
 But I have not tested these options.

 It is sour and tangy with a hint of sweetness, both flavours coming from tangy-sweet pomegranate molasses.
-The walnut paste adds a wonderful nutty taste and makes a rich sauce adding body and texture to the chicken stew.
-And the slow-cooked chicken gets soft soaking up all the flavour while rendering stock into the stew making it finger-licking good!
+The walnut paste adds a wonderful nutty flavour and makes a rich sauce for the chicken stew.
+And the slow-cooked chicken gets soft, soaking up all the flavour as it renders stock, making it finger-licking good!

 What is the best substitute for Pomegranate Molasses?

-Pomegranate molasses also called dibis Ramman is a syrup derived from reduced pomegranate juice with or without sugar, into a thick, intensely flavoured syrup.
+Pomegranate molasses, also called dibis Ramman, is a thick, intensely flavoured syrup.
 You can easily use grenadine molasses instead.
 It is tangy and sweet like tamarind.
-Yes, Tamarind is the closest best alternative I can recommend but if you can only find grape molasses, then you can use that too.
-Always start adding a little and adjust as per taste.
+Yes, Tamarind is the closest best alternative I can recommend, but if you can only find grape molasses, then you can use that too.
+Always start with a little and adjust as per taste.

 What to serve with fesenjan?

-Fesenjān is a rich dish that is often reserved for special occasions and is traditionally served over fragrant saffron rice or Tahdig.
-If making it for weekly dinner, you can serve this with some plain basmati rice or flatbreads.
+Fesenjān is a rich dish often reserved for special occasions and is traditionally served over fragrant saffron rice or Tahdig.
+If making it for a weekly dinner, you can serve this with some plain basmati rice or flatbreads.

 fesenjān served on saffron turmeric rice.